 The construction managers tasks are various and interlaced because every task might be in a different location and with a different contact circle.
 In order to perform his work on the best level, a construction manager is in need of a technological tool that understands his task and leads him to achieve his goals.
-PlanRadar offers multidimensional features that can help you to operate your work with quick and steady methods.
+The CM job description usually includes reviewing projects terms, specifications and conditions.
+In addition to regular tasks oversee and to ensure quality control management plan implementation.
 Find in this article the construction manager roles and responsibilities and how to start your career path in this field.

 Construction manager main responsibilities